petrj/NetworkReading/README.md

 # NetworkReading
 Powershell module for capturing GET requests of network traffic (using ngrep)

-Can be used for live capturing of all video streams (m3u8 playlists) viewed in any browser
+Can be used for live capturing of all video streams (for example m3u8 playlists) viewed in any browser

 ##Prerequisites
 - ngrep